Visiting Papua New Guinea

 - Air Niugini-http://airniugini.com.pg/

-Airport Transfer: Please book your airport transfer with the Gateway Hotel the day before you are flying out.
+Airport Transfer: Please book your airport transfer with the Hotel the day before you are flying out.
 Follow up before you go to bed that evening.
-The Gateway Hotel is only 4-5 minutes drive from the International Hotel.
+Hotels are all withing 15-20 minutes drive from the International Hotel.

 PNG International Terminal: Like any other international terminal throughout the world your luggage will be scanned.
-The Boarding Lounge at Jacksons Airport has a small cafeteria, duty free shop and toilets.
+The Boarding Lounge at Jacksons Airport has cafeteria's, bars duty free shopping.
 There is also a Qantas Club Lounge if a member.

 On arrival in Australia: It is a given that customs will most likely want to inspect your boots and poles for dirt.
 Please make sure you clean them the day before traveling.
 You will be charged a fee if Australian Customs have to clean any of your gear.